 An Ode To Wide Boards

-A walk down memory lane
+A walk down memory lane..

-In the late '70s through '80s wide boards became a major innovation in skateboarding as pool skating grew in popularity.
+Wide boards became a major innovation in skateboarding as pool skating grew in popularity.

-Boards began to shrink as street skating grew
+Boards began to shrink as street skating grew.

 Blurring the lines between old and new